MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/updating-an-application-in-the-background.md

 Remote notifications should be used for infrequent updates with content that is crucial to the application's functionality.
 For more information on remote notifications, see the Xamarin [Push Notifications in iOS](~/ios/platform/user-notifications/deprecated/remote-notifications-in-ios.md) guide.

 > [!IMPORTANT]
-> **Note**: Because the update mechanism in Remote Notifications is based on Background Fetch, the application must kick off download of new content and call the completion handler block within 30 seconds of receiving the notification, or iOS will terminate the application.
+> Because the update mechanism in Remote Notifications is based on Background Fetch, the application must kick off download of new content and call the completion handler block within 30 seconds of receiving the notification, or iOS will terminate the application.
 Consider pairing Remote Notifications with _Background Transfer Service_ when downloading media or other large files in the background.

 ### Silent Remote Notifications